Gromov hyperbolicity III: an improved geometric characterization and its applications: Introduction

+Due to its importance in the study of Gromov hyperbolic quasihyperbolization of quasihyperbolic John length spaces, very recently, this question was proposed again by Zhou and Ponnusamy \cite[the third paragraph after Question 1.9]{ZP-2024-Pisa}.
+Notice that a positive answer to Question \ref{Ques:BB} would lead to the following concrete geometric characterization of Gromov hyperbolicity: \emph{A proper subdomain $\Omega\subset \IR^n$ is Gromov hyperbolic if and only if it satisfies the ball separation condition}.
+As the ball separation condition is significantly much easier to verify than the Gromov hyperbolicity, this would be very valuable for the theory of Gromov hyperbolic domains.
+For instance, it provides a lot of nontrivial interesting examples of Gromov hyperbolic domains.

-Notice that all the three conditions in Theorem \ref{Thm-A} (or more generally Theorem \ref{thm:Eculidean} below) are only based on purely metric concepts and thus it is natural to ask for an extension of such a beautiful characterization to abstract metric spaces.
-Such an extension was initially given in \cite{BB4}, which relies essentially on the existence of suitable Poincar\'e inequality (or being Loewner) for the underlying space (see \cite[the last paragraph on page 265]{BB4}).
-As was pointed out by Koskela, Lammi and Manojlovi\'c \cite{KLM}, supporting an abstract Poincar\'e inequality (or being Loewner) is a somewhat restrictive assumption for the underlying space.
-In their main result \cite[Theorem 1.2]{KLM}, they have successfully obtained a suitable extension of Theorem \ref{Thm-A} to locally compact \emph{$Q$-regular} length spaces that are addtionally \emph{annularly quasiconvex}.
+Notice that all the three conditions in Theorem \ref{Thm-A} are based only on purely metric concepts, and thus, it is natural to ask for an extension of such a beautiful characterization to abstract metric spaces.
+Such an extension was initially given in \cite{BB4}, which relies essentially on the existence of a suitable Poincar\'e inequality (or being Loewner) for the underlying spaces (see \cite[the last paragraph on page 265]{BB4}).
+As was pointed out by Koskela, Lammi and Manojlovi\'c \cite{KLM}, supporting an abstract Poincar\'e inequality (or being Loewner) is a somewhat restrictive assumption for the underlying spaces.
+In their main result \cite[Theorem 1.2]{KLM}, they have successfully extended Theorem \ref{Thm-A} to the setting of locally compact \emph{$Q$-regular} length spaces that are additionally \emph{annularly quasiconvex}.
 More precisely, they proved the following result.

-\begin{Thm}[{\cite[Theorem 1.2]{KLM}}] Let $Q>1$ and let $(X,d,\mu)$ be a $(Q,C_0)$-regular metric measures space with $(X,d)$ a locally compact and annularly $C_1$-quasiconvex length space.
+\begin{Thm}[{\cite[Theorem 1.2]{KLM}}] Let $Q>1$, $C_0\geq 1$, and let $(X,d,\mu)$ be a $(Q,C_0)$-regular metric measure space with $(X,d)$ a locally compact and annularly $C_1$-quasiconvex length space.
 Let $\Omega\subset X$ be a bounded proper subdomain.
-Then the following conditions are equivalent. \begin{enumerate} \item $(\Omega, k)$ is $\delta$-Gromov hyperbolic. \item $\Omega$ satisfies both the $C$-Gehring-Hayman inequality and the $C$-ball separation condition. \end{enumerate} Moreover, the constants $\delta$ and $C$ depend only on each other and on $Q$, $C_0$, $C_1$ and $\diam(\Omega)$. \end{Thm}
+Then the following statements are equivalent: \begin{enumerate} \item $(\Omega, k)$ is $\delta$-Gromov hyperbolic. \item $\Omega$ satisfies both the $C$-Gehring-Hayman inequality and the $C$-ball separation condition. \end{enumerate} \end{Thm}